-- If you are allowed an automatic 2-month extension for filing your federal return because you live outside the United States or are on duty in military or naval service outside the United States and Puerto Rico on April 15, 2019, this automatically gives you a Wisconsin extension.
+- If you are allowed an automatic 2-month extension for filing your federal return because you live outside the United States or are on duty in military or naval service outside the United States or Puerto Rico on April 18, 2023, this automatically gives you a Wisconsin extension.
 Enter special condition code "18" in the special conditions box on page 1 of Form 1 or Form 1NPR.

 If I have an extension, will this extend the time to pay any tax due?

-Even though you may have an extension of time to file your individual income tax return, you will owe interest on any tax not paid by April 15, 2019.
-Returns not filed by April 15, 2019, or during an extension period, are subject to additional interest and penalties.
-If you expect to owe additional tax, you can avoid the 1% per month interest charge during the extension period by paying the tax you will owe by April 15, 2019.
-Submit the payment with a
+Even though you may have an extension of time to file your individual income tax return, you will owe interest on any tax not paid by April 18, 2023.
+Returns not filed by April 18, 2023, or during an extension period, are subject to additional interest and penalties.
+If you expect to owe additional tax, you can avoid the 1% per month interest charge during the extension period by paying the tax you will owe by April 18, 2023.
+Submit the payment online via the

 You will not be charged interest during an extension period if one of the following applies:

-- You served in support of Operation Freedom's Sentinel, or
+- You served in support of Operation Freedom's Sentinel

-- You qualify for a federal extension because of service in a combat zone, or
+- You qualify for a federal extension because of service in a combat zone